ruuda/blog/posts/the-yaml-document-from-hell.md

 because syntax highlighting would highlight special constructs, so you can at least see that some values are not normal strings.
-However, due to multiple yaml versions being prevalent, and highlighters having various levels of sophistication, you can’t rely on this.
+However, due to multiple yaml versions being prevalent, and highlighters having different levels of sophistication, you can’t rely on this.
+I’m not trying to nitpick here:
 Vim, my blog generator, GitHub, and Codeberg, all have a unique way to highlight the example document from this post.
 No two of them pick out the same subset of values as non-strings!